 Five Things to Know About Haystack Rock in Cannon Beach

-1. Haystack Rock is a 235-foot sea stack, one of the world’s largest monoliths, which are single great stones often in the form of an obelisk (pillar) or column.
+1. Located just off the coast near midtown Cannon Beach, Haystack Rock is a 235-foot sea stack, one of the world’s largest monoliths, which are single great stones often in the form of an obelisk (pillar) or column.

 2. It’s made of basalt, which is defined as a dark gray-colored fine-grained igneous rock of a lava flow that consists of basic plagioclase, augite, and usually magnetite, a rock mineral.

 3. It’s both a protected wildlife refuge and a marine garden.
 In 1968, the state declared Haystack Rock a “wildlife refuge,” making it off limits to anyone without a permit.
 In 1976, it became a National Wildlife Refuge.
 According to the U.S. Fish & Wildlife Service, “the refuge includes 1,853 rocks, reefs and islands and two headland areas and spans 320 miles of the Oregon coast.”

 In 1990, the Oregon Department of Fish & Wildlife designated Haystack Rock as a marine garden, which the Oregon Parks & Recreation Department describes as “a specially protected area in which it is illegal to collect any marine invertebrate.
 Marine gardens are areas that are targeted for educational programs that allow visitors to enjoy and learn about intertidal resources.”